 Once you’ve done that, clear the cache and check to see if your API key is accessible to search engines.
 In order to do this, click on the Check Key button available under the API Key location.
 A new tab will open and lead to the location where Rank Math hosts the API key.

-If the new tab displays your API key, then you can rest assured that the API key will be served to search engines for verifying your site (provided this page is not blocked through robots.txt).
+If the new tab displays your API key, then you can rest assured that the API key will be sent to search engines to verify your site (provided this page is not blocked through robots.txt).

 If the key file is not opening or redirects to a 404 page, that means it doesn’t exist.
 This implies that the API key was not automatically created when you enabled the Instant Indexing module in Rank Math.
 In that case, you need to create a txt file in the root directory of your website—a step that we’ll cover later in this tutorial.